 The Stadium Course is a Pete Dye design so it is certainly worth looking at form across other Pete Dye courses used on tour with TPC Sawgrass being an obvious point of reference.

 The Nicklaus Tournament Course was also added to the events course rotation in 2016 replacing the PGA West Nicklaus Private Course.
+Prior to 2020 the Nicklaus Tournament Course greens were changed to Tiff eagle Bermuda.
+In addition they were also expanded in size.

-The greens on both courses are Bermuda.
+The greens on all 3 courses are Bermuda.

 With the courses used for the event having undergone such a radical overhaul since 2016 it is probably not worth looking back further than that year.